Unity-Technologies/vector-graphics-samples/Documentation/vectorgraphics.md

 The filling classes also provide a fill mode, which determines how holes are defined inside the shapes.

-`FillMode.NonZero` determines which points are inside shape by intersecting the contour segments with an horizontal line.
-The direction of the contour determines if the points are inside or outside the shape:
+`FillMode.NonZero` determines which points are inside the shape by intersecting the contour segments with an horizontal line.
+The direction of the contour determines whether the points are inside or outside the shape:

 ![NonZero Fill](images/fill_nonzero.png)